Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Deterrents can teach bears to stay away from neighborhoods and your backyard pets, so it’s best to use them if there are bear sightings in your area.
 (Colorado Parks & Wildlife)

-The number of how many people die from bear attacks is actually very small.
+The number of people that die from bear attacks is actually very small.
 However, the number of bear attacks are starting to rise as the bear and human populations continue to grow and encroach onto each other’s habitats and communities.
 Statistics also show that dog owners are more likely to experience a bear attack.

 Featured Image Credit: outdoorsman, Shutterstock